|Homepage:||Click to visit|

 Highly qualified Art History minors may be considered based on the following criteria: 1) minimum 3.0 GPA in art history courses; 2) completion of at least two courses in art history, one of which must be ARTH 101 or 102 3) approval of the art history minor advisor.

-Studio Art majors should apply to the SACI program; Studio Art minors may be considered for the SACI program (see program for more information).
+Studio Art majors should apply to the Temple Rome program; Studio Art minors may be considered for the Temple program (see program for more information).

 This program has been approved by the Dickinson faculty as a Dickinson Partner Program.
 It is operated by Syracuse University.
 Students apply to Dickinson for approval; Dickinson forwards application materials to Syracuse if the student is approved.
 Students pay Dickinson comprehensive fees to participate on this program and all financial aid transfers.
 Students may be eligible for additional scholarships from the Syracuse-Florence program.